 When it comes to coffee, flavored syrups and other beverage additions it can be a divisive issue.
 Many coffee shops line their bars with several dozen flavor syrup offerings while other shops take a radically different approach, offering very few, to even no syrups at all.
 These are two wildly different points of view.
 One side of the conversation might argue “People have diverse likes and dislikes.
-We want people to be able customize and personalize their drinks to their own liking navigate to these guys.” while the other side might argue “Farmers put an immense amount of effort into growing the highest quality coffee possible.
+We want people to be able customize and personalize their drinks to their own liking.” while the other side might argue “Farmers put an immense amount of effort into growing the highest quality coffee possible.
 Many people have worked hard to preserve these special qualities all the way from tree to cup.
 We want to emphasize that rather than change it.”

 Thankfully, the world does not need to exist only with these two extremes.